priyankrajput/portfolio/README.md

 # portfolio
-this is a simple website about blogging, email.
+this is a simple website for personal blogging, email.